h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

   .. figure:: ../../images/GBMReproducibility_ClusterStatus.png
      :alt: Cluster Status

- 5. Find the IP address that corresponds to the node we need to connect to from Step 1.
-Remember that in our example, we have to connect to the first node listed (``node0``).
+ 7. Find the IP address that corresponds to the node we need to connect to from Step 1.
+Remember that in our example, we have to connect to the first node listed.
 This means that we need to connect to the first node listed in the Cluster Status.

   .. figure:: ../../images/GBMReproducibility_ClusterStatusNodeSelected.png
      :alt: Leader Node highlighted in cluster status
      :width: 447
      :height: 372

- 6. Use the selected IP address to connect to H2O from R, Python, or Flow and re-train the model you are interested in reproducing.
+ 8. Use the selected IP address to connect to H2O from R, Python, or Flow and re-train the model you are interested in reproducing.

   **Note**: If you are using Flow, this means you must open Flow in a new browser with the IP and port selected.